 Hemporium was promoted by many loyal hempathizers who generously agreed to promote the company through the user of car bumper stickers.
 Many activists also marched on Parliament in early 1997 in an attempt to educate people about the difference between marijuana and hemp.

 In 2011 we finally received the opportunity to implement the “Cultivate” phase with our farming partner, Rapula Farms, receiving a Commercial Incubation Research Permit to grow 2 hectares of hemp as part of a 3 year pilot programme.
-2015 will see the culmination of that programme and is a pivotal year for Cannabis Hemp in South Africa.
+2015 saw the culmination of that programme as we presented our final report to the Departments of Health and Agriculture.

 As far as we have come, we feel like this is only the beginning, and we look forward to the next phase of helping to set up a South African hemp industry over the next few years.